-*View the list of countries visited by the W Master of The Methven Lodge #51 by hovering the curser over “METHVEN” Tab & then “INTERNATIONAL VISITING” in the Menu above, a sub-menu of countries will appear, and learn of his experiences.
+*View the list of countries visited by the W Master of The Methven Lodge #51 by hovering the curser over “METHVEN” Tab & then “INTERNATIONAL VISITING” in the Menu above, a sub-menu of countries will appear, the writer went to each of these countries and investigated opportunities of visiting a Masonic Lodge.
+Due to time restraints some were unable to work, but learn of his experiences.

 International Visiting is a very Rewarding Experience